 This level 3 course will nurture students into the exciting world of the employer-employee relationship, which many Oxford College students will relate to on both a professional and/or personal level.
 It will provide an insightful yet interesting dive into the characteristics of employment contracts, unfair dismissal claims, wrongful dismissal claims, redundancy, breach of contract, discriminatory in the work place, employee rights and ever developing European Union regulations impacting on UK domestic laws.
 It will explore the rules that regulate and underpin our relationship with our employer and when difficulties arise, what remedies and options are available for the involved parties.
-It provide a detailed foundation for further studying in area of law and/or human resources through studying 10 modules, supported by a range of professional academic tutors and a wider community of likeminded employment law students.
+It will provide a detailed foundation for further studying in area of law and/or human resources through studying 10 modules.

 The area of employment law is said by many lawyers to be one of the most rapidly changing and dynamic areas within the English Legal System.
 Since the United Kingdom joined the European Union in 1973, our membership has changed the face of employment law and in conjunction with social policy developments; the employment law world has seen a shift to rebalance the powers and rights between both employer and employee.